kitian616/jekyll-TeXt-theme/_posts/2022-10-28-VISUG-Conference-Orleans.md

 ### Grain-to-backend

 Grain-to-backend communication is a bit trickier.
 In previous versions, we had a `grain client` available.
-This allowed us to communicate to the Orleans cluster from external sources.
+This allowed us to communicate with the Orleans cluster from external sources.
 However, it is not recommended to let client apps talk with a grain directly.
 Rather, a backend should be used to serve as the middleman between a client, and the Orleans cluster.
-For this reason, the `grain` client is deprecated, starting from version 7.
+For this reason, the grain client is deprecated, starting from version 7.

 The recommended way to set up backend-to-grain communication, is by putting your backend in a silo.
 `UseOrleans` can be called in the backend middleware.
-This way, we can also use the `IGrainFactory`, as discussed in [grain-to-grain communication](#grain-to-grain) This is called a `heterogenous silo`: the silo contains not only grains, but also the entry to our Orleans cluster (i.e. our backend).
+This way, we can also use the `IGrainFactory`, as discussed in [grain-to-grain communication](#grain-to-grain) This is called a `heterogenous silo`: the silo contains not only grains, but serves also as the entry point to our Orleans cluster (i.e. our backend).

 ```mermaid
 graph TD;